zhangshijun55/BrowserOS/README.md

 ---

 <p align="center">
 Built with ❤️ by the Nxtscape team.
-Inspired by <a href="https://github.com/browser-use/browser-use">browser-use</a>, <a href="https://github.com/browserbase/stagehand">Stagehand</a>, <a href="https://github.com/nanobrowser/nanobrowser">Nanobrowser</a> and of course only possible with <a href="https://github.com/chromium/chromium">Chromium</a>.
+Inspired by <a href="https://github.com/browser-use/browser-use">browser-use</a>, <a href="https://github.com/browserbase/stagehand">Stagehand</a>, <a href="https://github.com/nanobrowser/nanobrowser">Nanobrowser</a> and of course only possible because of <a href="https://github.com/chromium/chromium">Chromium</a>.
 </p>